-At June 30, 2022, the Plan membership consisted of the following:
+At June 30, 2023, the valuation date, the Plan membership consisted of the following:

-Inactive employees or beneficiaries currently receiving benefits payments 998
+Inactive employees or beneficiaries currently receiving benefits payments Active employees 991 1,356 Total 2,347

-Active employees 1,379

-Total 2,377

 Retiree Health Benefit OPEB Trust

 The Retiree Health Benefit OPEB Trust (the Trust) is an irrevocable governmental trust pursuant to Section 115 of the IRC for the purpose of funding certain postemployment benefits other than pensions.
 The Trust is administered by the North Orange County Community College District Retirement Board as directed by the investment alternative choice selected by the District.
 The District retains the responsibility to oversee the management of the Trust, including the requirement that investments and assets held within the Trust continually adhere to the requirements of the California Government Code Section 53600.5 which specifies that the trustee's primary role is to preserve capital, to maintain investment liquidity, and to protect investment yield.
 As such, the District acts as the fiduciary of the Trust.
 The financial activity of the Trust has been discretely presented.
 Separate financial statements are not prepared for the Trust.